 The main types of depot injections available in the UK include:

 - Depo-Provera (most commonly used)

 - Sayana Press

-Explain to the patient that the depot injection works by inhibiting ovulation, thickening cervical mucus and thinning the lining of the endometrium, making it difficult for a fertilised egg to implant.2
+Explain that the depot injection works by inhibiting ovulation, thickening cervical mucus and thinning the lining of the endometrium, making it difficult for a fertilised egg to implant.2

 “The depot injection works by preventing your ovaries from releasing an egg every month.
-It also causes thickening of mucus at the entrance of your room which stops sperm from moving through it.
-Lastly, it thins the lining of your womb, so even if an egg was fertilised, it would not be able to implant.”
+It also causes thickening of mucus at the entrance of your womb which stops sperm from moving through it.
+Lastly, it thins the lining of your womb, so even if an egg is fertilised, it would not be able to implant.”

 Patients understandably want to know how effective contraception is and this is often a major factor in their decision as to which type of contraception they want to use.
 As a result, it’s useful to know some basic statistics on efficacy.
 However, if you’re unsure, signpost the patient to a reliable source and don’t guess!

 The depot injection is 99% effective.1